HwWobbe/DefinitiveData-DeltaAlerts/README.md

 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...
 ...

-- obviously the next two 2025 sections will diverge as the year progresses.
+- Obviously the next two 2025 sections will diverge as the year progresses and the intermediate months are inserted.

 <hr>